 The lacing system is well-thought, besides the standard shoelaces, they also feature a secure strap to add extra protection.
 Ankle mobility and support are comfortable, flexible yet tight and fit.

-Cougar Paws brand created some roof boots intended for metal roofs.
+Cougar Paws brand created some magnetic roofing shoes intended for metal roofs.
 The model is called The SteelWalker Boot.
 They have a magnetic outsole to give you a secure grip when walking on a steel metal roof.
 They actually stick to the metal and grip really nice.

 Important: Steel Walker Boots are made entirely for STEEL rooftops.
 They are not intended for aluminum surfaces.